mdobrien/389Rfall18/week/4/README.md

 Note: If you are stuck on this part of the assignment, please let us know.
 The facilitator staff is open to releasing hints, though we reserve the right to deny releasing specific hints if we deem it appropriate.

 Note: Here's a [screenshot](shellimg.png) of what we roughly expect.
 I'll post a simple "public test" for which you will be graded on.
 Kindly bear with us here, we're trying something new :)

-### Format

-Both parts should be written in the same blog post, clearly separated.
-Full, grammatical sentences should be used.
-Part 1 should be at least 300 words, and part 2 should be at least 200.
-There is no penalty for going over these numbers, but there *is* a penalty for padding your work to meet the minimums.

-### Scoring

-Part 1 is worth 45 points, and part 2 is worth 55.

-### Tips

-Reference the slides from lecture 2 on how to make a good ethical argument.

-Observe that part 2 is the same as the second part of part 1: doing it first might stimulate your thoughts.

-Good luck!